-The Agency's financial assets measured at amortised cost comprise trade and other receivables and cash and cash equivalents in the statement of financial position.
+The Agency's financial assets measured at amortised cost comprise other receivables and cash and cash equivalents and time deposits in the statement of financial position.

 Cash and cash equivalents include cash in hand, deposits held at call with banks with original maturities of three months or less from the acquisition date and bank overdrafts.